pinobatch/240p-test-mini/nes/README.md

 and has been tested on authentic NTSC and PAL NES consoles and on a Dendy (PAL famiclone).

+The stand-alone MDFourier ROMs boot straight into the tone generator.
+The autostart version lacks the buzzing side effect from controller reading and may be easier to use with a disassembled console or an emulator's automated test harness.

 Artemio Urbina maintains the upstream suite on five platforms:

 * It was first developed in C for the Sega Genesis using the SGDK,